Federated Adversarial Domain Adaptation: Federated Adversarial Domain Adaptation

 \rebuttal{Feature disentanglement facilitates the knowledge transfer by reserving $f_{di}$ and dispelling $f_{ds}$}.
 To enhance the disentanglement, we minimize the mutual information between \textit{domain-invariant} features and \textit{domain-specific} features, following \citet{Peng2019DomainAL}.
 Specifically, the mutual information is defined as $I({f}_{di}; {f}_{ds}) = \int_{\mathcal{P} \times \mathcal{Q}} \log{\frac{d\PJ{P}{Q}}{d\PI{P}{Q}}} d\PJ{P}{Q}$, where $\PJ{P}{Q}$ is the joint probability distribution of (${f}_{di}, {f}_{ds}$), and $\mathbb{P}_{\mathcal{P}} = \int_{\mathcal{Q}} d\PJ{P}{Q}$, $\mathbb{P}_{\mathcal{Q}} = \int_{\mathcal{Q}} d\PJ{P}{Q}$ are the marginals.
 Despite being a pivotal measure across different distributions, the mutual information is only tractable for discrete variables, for a limited family of problems where the probability distributions are unknown~\citep{mine}.
 Following~\cite{Peng2019DomainAL}, we adopt the Mutual Information Neural Estimator (MINE)~\citep{mine} to estimate the mutual information by leveraging a neural network $T_{\theta}$: $\widehat{I(\mathcal{P};\mathcal{Q})}_n = \sup_{\theta \in \Theta} \mathbb{E}_{\mathbb{P}^{(n)}_{\mathcal{P}\mathcal{Q}}}[T_\theta] - \log(\mathbb{E}_{\mathbb{P}^{(n)}_{\mathcal{P}} \otimes \widehat{\mathbb{P}}^{(n)}_{\mathcal{Q}}}[e^{T_\theta}])$.
 Practically, MINE can be calculated as $I(\mathcal{P};\mathcal{Q})=\int\int{\mathbb{P}^{n}_{\mathcal{P}\mathcal{Q}}(p,q)\text{ }T(p,q,\theta)}$ - $\log (\int\int\mathbb{P}^{n}_{\mathcal{P}}(p)\mathbb{P}^n_{\mathcal{Q}}(q)e^{T(p,q,\theta)})$.
 To avoid computing the integrals, we leverage Monte-Carlo integration to calculate the estimation:

 \rebuttal{where $(p,q)$ are sampled from the joint distribution, $q'$ is sampled from the marginal distribution, and $T(p,q,\theta)$ is the neural network parameteralized by $\theta$ to estimate the mutual information between $\mathcal{P}$ and $\mathcal{Q}$, we refer the reader to MINE~\citep{mine} for more details}.
-The \textit{domain-invariant} and \textit{domain-specific} features are forwarded to a reconstructor with a L2 loss to reconstruct the original features, aming to keep the representation integrity, as shown in Figure~\ref{figure1_architecture}. \rebuttal{The balance of the L2 reconstruction and mutual information can be achieved by adjusting the hyper-parameters of the L2 loss and mutual information loss.}
+The \textit{domain-invariant} and \textit{domain-specific} features are forwarded to a reconstructor with a L2 loss to reconstruct the original features, aming to keep the representation integrity, as shown in Figure~\ref{figure1_architecture}.

 \textbf{Optimization} Our model is trained in an end-to-end fashion.
 We train federated alignment and representation disentanglement component with Stochastic Gradient Descent~\citep{SGD}.
 The federated adversarial alignment loss and representation disentanglement loss are \rebuttal{minimized} together with the task loss.
 The detailed training procedure is presented in Algorithm~\ref{alg_FADA}.